Updated Jan 13, 2023

 No, a home inspection is not required to purchase coverage through 2-10 Home Buyers Warranty.
 However, we recommend getting an inspection done before signing up for coverage to be clear on the condition of your systems and appliances.

 House Method gives 2-10 Home Buyers Warranty 4.23 out of 5 stars.
-They have an “Even If” Service Fee Guarantee, a truly comprehensive Supreme coverage plan, an Appliance Replacement Offer program, and a user-friendly online portal.
+They have an “Even If” Service Fee Guarantee, a genuinely comprehensive Supreme coverage plan, an Appliance Replacement Offer program, and a user-friendly online portal.

 2-10 Home Buyers Warranty is a good choice for you if…

 2-10 Home Buyers Warranty may not be a good choice for you if…

 Service Fee: $85

 |Select Home Warranty||Most Cost-Effective Plans||Bronze: 36/month|

 |30 days||B||46 states(Not including NV, NY, WA, and WI)|